Childhood Rhabdomyosarcoma Treatment (PDQ®): Treatment - Patient Information [NCI] - Treatment Options for Childhood Rhabdomyosarcoma

 - For tumors that are only at the top of the bladder: Surgery (wide local excision) is done.

-- Rhabdomyosarcoma of the uterus is usually treated with chemotherapy and radiation therapy.
-Sometimes surgery may be needed to remove any remaining cancercells.
+- For tumors of the uterus: Treatment may include chemotherapy with or without radiation therapy.
+Sometimes surgery may be needed to remove any remaining cancer cells.

-- For tumors of the ovary: Combination chemotherapy may be followed by surgery to remove the remaining tumor.
+- For tumors of the ovary: Treatment may include combination chemotherapy followed by surgery to remove any remaining tumor.

-- A clinical trial of combination chemotherapy with radiation therapy.
+- A clinical trial of a new schedule of combination chemotherapy with radiation therapy.

 - A clinical trial of new combinations of anticancer drugs, with and without targeted therapy (monoclonal antibody).